Comparing Corteva (CTVA) and Its Competitors

-Corteva (NYSE:CTVA – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its rivals?
-We will compare Corteva to similar companies based on the strength of its analyst recommendations, risk, earnings, profitability, institutional ownership, valuation and dividends.
+Corteva (NYSE:CTVA – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it compare to its competitors?
+We will compare Corteva to similar companies based on the strength of its earnings, valuation, dividends, risk, institutional ownership, analyst recommendations and profitability.

 Profitability

-This table compares Corteva and its rivals’ net margins, return on equity and return on assets.
+This table compares Corteva and its competitors’ net margins, return on equity and return on assets.

 |Net Margins